 “The world faces many fundamental challenges today, and there are many amazing scientists, researchers and engineers helping us solve them,” said Mark Zuckerberg, a founder of the Breakthrough Prize Foundation and Facebook.
 “This year’s Breakthrough Prize winners have made discoveries that will help cure disease and move the world forward.
 They deserve to be recognized as heroes.”

-Doudna was honored with Emmanuelle Charpentier of the Helmholtz Center for Infection Research and Umeå University for harnessing an ancient mechanism of bacterial immunity into a powerful and general technology for editing genomes, with wide-ranging implications across biology and medicine.
+Doudna was honored with Emmanuelle Charpentier external link, opens in a new tabof the Helmholtz Center for Infection Research and Umeå University for harnessing an ancient mechanism of bacterial immunity into a powerful and general technology for editing genomes, with wide-ranging implications across biology and medicine.

 In the genetic world, DNA often takes the spotlight while RNA works behind the scenes to carry out the complicated operations within a cell, like retrieving information from DNA and using it to build proteins.
 Increasingly, however, RNA is attracting more attention from scientists because it has proven far more versatile than DNA, despite their chemical similarities.